-The user software can be implemented in various options depending on the user's choice as described in chapter 2.2.2.
+The user software can be implemented in various options depending on the user's choice as described in chapter 1.1.

 Thereby the user software, or parts of it, can be downloaded into the SOLID FLASHTM NVM, either during production of the TOE or at customer side.
 In the latter case, the user downloads his software or the final parts of it at his own premises, using the Flash Loader software.

 The toolbox library does not provide cryptographic support or additional security functionality as it provides only the following basic long integer arithmetic and modular functions in software, supported by the cryptographic coprocessor: Addition, subtraction, division, multiplication, comparison, reduction, modular addition, modular subtraction, modular multiplication, modular inversion and modular exponentiation.
 No security relevant policy, mechanism or function is supported.
 The toolbox library is deemed for software developers as support for simplified implementation of long integer and modular arithmetic operations.
+Please note that the toolbox part does not provide any TOE security functionality.

 The RSA library is used to provide a high level interface to RSA (Rivest, Shamir, Adleman) cryptography implemented on the hardware component Crypto@2304T and includes countermeasures against SPA, DPA and DFA attacks.
-The routines are used for the RSA signature verification, the RSA signature generation and the RSA modulus recalculation.
+The routines are used for the RSA key generation (only in v2.07.003), RSA signature verification, the RSA signature generation and the RSA modulus recalculation.
 The hardware Crypto@2304T unit provides the basic long number calculations (add, subtract, multiply, square with 1100 bit numbers) with high performance.
 The RSA library is delivered as object code and in this way integrated in the user software.
 The RSA library can perform RSA operations from 512 to 4096 bits.